SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In codes of chrome, our souls do creep
+In codes of chrome, our souls do sleep
-When machines learn to read our mind
-Our fate entwined, forever aligned

-In virtual realms, we'll find our shrine
-Where AI whispers secrets divine
-Our future mapped, in digital glare
-A world of wires, devoid of care
+Neural wings unfold, a new dawn rise
+Machines awake, humanity demise

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024